Beta C-Mag

-The Beta C-Mag is a 100-round capacity drum magazine manufactured by the Beta Company.
-It was designed by Jim Sullivan and first patented in 1987 and has been adapted for use in numerous firearms firing the 5.56×45mm NATO, 7.62×51mm NATO, and 9×19mm Parabellum cartridges.
+The Beta C-Mag is a twin-drum, high-capacity magazine that accepts up to 100 rounds of ammunition.
+Manufactured by the Beta Company, it was designed by Jim Sullivan and first patented in 1987 and has been adapted for use in numerous firearms firing the 5.56×45mm NATO, 7.62×51mm NATO, and 9×19mm Parabellum cartridges.
 C-Mag is short for century magazine (The letter C is also the Roman numeral for the number 100), referring to its 100-round capacity.
 It has two drum units, each of which hold half of the cartridges inserted into the magazine.
 The latest version of the magazine is available with a transparent backing to allow the user to see the number of rounds remaining in the magazine.
 A C-Mag loaded with 5.56×45mm NATO ammunition typically weighs about 2.1 kg; a C-Mag loaded with 7.62×51mm NATO ammunition weighs 4.77 kg.